๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 • Rainy/Winter season (May-November) โ€“ a better time to visit if you want fewer crowds, lower costs, and can tolerate the frequent rainfalls in the evenings.

 I visited Costa Rica in March and enjoyed warm, sunny days in every place I visited.
-I was able to go the beach and enjoy outdoor activities every day without having to check the weather.
+I was able to go to the beach and enjoy outdoor activities every day without having to check the weather.
 The only exception was Monteverde, which is persistently colder and rainy due to its higher altitude and location on a mountain range.

 A woman smiling under a small waterfall.